-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mobile is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Mobile is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Mobile is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Mobile who work in sales jobs (11.58%), office and administrative support (11.20%), and management occupations (8.62%).

 Mobile is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.